 Did the chicken or egg come first?

+Botox and mood swings, can we find a correlation between them?
 Does our mood reflect our facial expressions, or do our facial expressions reflect our mood?
-We assumed that our emotions directed our facial expressions, but studies have suggested it is, in fact, our facial expressions that determine our emotions.1
+We assume that our emotions direct our facial expressions, but studies have suggested that our facial expressions determine our emotions.

 You cannot feel depressed if you are smiling and expressing your face.
 To feel depressed, you need to have a little expression on your face, look sad, look down, and curl up your body.
 Whenever my children are upset or start crying, I first get them to open their bodies up, look towards the sky, and crack a joke to get them to smile, and it works every time.